Eiffel Tower in Paris

 #13: Vence, Côte d’Azur

-Over the years, we’ve stayed in a few towns in the hills above Cannes and Nice in the Côte d’Azur.
+Over the years, we’ve stayed in a few towns in the hills above Cannes and Nice on the Côte d’Azur.
 Our favorite is still Vence.
 It’s big enough to feel like a real town and old and quaint enough to be enjoyable to stroll around.

 Whenever we fantasize about living in the south of France, we inevitably agree that Vence would be the perfect location.

 The town itself is the attraction.
-Perched high above the Mediterranean Sea, it feels a world away from the glitz and bustle of cities like Canne and Nice.
+Perched high above the Mediterranean Sea, it feels a world away from the glitz and bustle of cities like Cannes and Nice.
 The pedestrian-only medieval streets are quiet and relatively crowd-free, certainly compared to the towns bordering the sea.

 Enjoy lunch or dinner in a café, do some shopping, and take in an art exhibition